 When translated from Greek, the word schizophrenia literally means “a split mind.”
 The definition is a fitting description as this severe mental health disorder causes a disconnect between a person’s perceptions and reality.

 It is not to be confused with a split personality or mood disorder.
 A person diagnosed with schizophrenia does not necessarily go through regularly occurring personality changes.
 If that were the case, a mental health professional might identify these signs and symptoms as a schizoaffective disorder.

 There is no one cause solely responsible for developing schizophrenia, but there are recognized triggers and risk factors:

-Genetics — Though no specific gene is accountable, a history of family members with the mental illness can make one more susceptible to it.
+- Genetics — Though no specific gene is accountable, a history of family members with mental illness can make one more susceptible to it.
 Abnormal hormones can also make a person more vulnerable.

-Drugs — Side effects of psychoactive drugs such as cannabis or LSD can trigger psychosis to individuals more prone.
+- Drugs — Side effects of psychoactive drugs such as cannabis or LSD can trigger psychosis in individuals more prone to.

-Environmental factors — Along with stress, schizophrenia can be triggered by environmental incidents such as serious viral infections or immune disorders.
-Experiencing these complications as a baby in the womb heighten these risks more.
+- Environmental factors — Along with stress, schizophrenia can be triggered by environmental incidents such as serious viral infections or immune disorders.
+Experiencing these complications as a baby in the womb heightens these risks more.

 Schizophrenia tends to begin to affect people during adolescence.
 Researchers believe that the maturity of the brain, hormonal changes, and progressive risk factors may be responsible for the delayed onset.